rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 The second substep of masking is filtering reads.
 You can filter reads based on three criteria, in this order:

-- **Fraction of informative positions:**
+Filter reads by fraction of informative positions
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 For some applications, such as finding alternative structures, you need every read to span the vast majority of positions in the section of the reference.
 You can set a limit on the minimum number of informative bases in the read, as a fraction of the number of non-excluded positions in the section, using the option ``--min-finfo-read {f}``, where ``{f}`` is the fraction.
 For example, to require 95% of the non-excluded positions in the section to be informative, you can use the option ``--min-finfo-read 0.95``.
 If the section had 296 positions, and 141 remained after excluding positions (see :ref:`mask_exclude`), then a read with 137 informative positions would have an informed fraction of 97% and be kept, but a read with 133 informative positions would have an informed fraction of 94% and be discarded.

-- **Fraction of mutated positions:**
+Filter reads by fraction of mutated positions
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Rarely, a read may have an excessive number of mutations, possibly because it underwent template switching during reverse transcription or misaligned during the Align step.
 You can set a limit to the fraction of mutated positions in the read using the option ``--max-fmut-read {f}``, where ``{f}`` is the fraction.
 For example, using the default limit of 10%, a read with 121 informative and 15 mutated positions would have a mutated fraction of 15 / 121 = 12% and be discarded, but a read with 121 informative and 10 mutated positions would have a mutated fraction of 8% and be kept.
 Using the option ``--max-fmut-read 1`` disables filtering by fraction mutated.

-- **Space between mutations:**
+Filter reads by space between mutations
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Reads with closely spaced mutations are very underrepresented in mutational profiling data, presumably because reverse transcripases struggle to read through closely spaced pairs of modifications [`Tomezsko et al. (2020)`_].
 Therefore, the data are biased towards reads without closely spaced mutations, which would skew the mutation rates.
 However, SEISMIC-RNA can correct the bias: first by removing any reads that did happen to have mutations close together, then calculating the mutation rates without such reads, and inferring what the mutation rates would have been if no reads had dropped out.

 The correction for observer bias is most important for finding alternative structures and (to minimize surprises) does not run by default.
 You can correct observer bias using the option ``--min-mut-gap {n}``, where ``{n}`` is the minimum number of non-mutated bases that must separate two mutations; if a read has any pair of mutations that are closer than this gap, then the read is discarded during the Mask step.
 If you correct for observer bias, then we recommend using ``--min-mut-gap 3``, based on our previous findings in `Tomezsko et al. (2020)`_.

 Mask setting: Filter positions
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""